DSIP-FBK/DSIPTS/bash_examples/README.md

 - The folder `weights` can become very big.
 Try to remove all useless experiments.
 - The folder `multirun` can become very crowded, not so big but it can be deleted sometimes
 - The folder `config_used` contains all the trained models.
 The comparison step can be very time consuming (the models are evaluated sequentially).
 Please use only the models you need
+- Do not mix loss function using the optuna sweeper